kingwingfly/backup/fav_core/README.md

 6. visualize (optional): show status as table
 7. Ext methods:

-- `SetOpsExt: SetOps`: batch fetch set in sets
+- `SetOpsExt: SetOps` batch fetch set in sets
-- `ResOpsExt: ResOps`: batch fetch resources in set
+- `ResOpsExt: ResOps` batch fetch resources in set
 - `XXStatusExt`: batch modify children's StatusFlags

 To draw a conclusion, this crate contains all traits you need to build a stateful crawler.
 You can define data structures with `protobuf` for fast read and write.
 Make them stateful, configurable, and able to be persisted.
 Many network helper is provided, you can `request_json` and `resquest_protobuf` directly.
-And `Ext` traits provided so that you can batch fetch and pull data or modify the resources' StatusFlags.
+And `Ext` traits are provided so that you can batch fetch and pull data or modify the resources' StatusFlags.

 An example can be found in [fav](https://github.com/kingwingfly/fav) repo.